zapper-95/Fundus-Image-Processing/README.md

 ## Results
-* The classifier performs with accuracy of 57.5% on unprocessed images
+* The classifier performs with accuracy of 57.5% on the unprocessed images
-* After applying the proposed image processing pipeline, accuracy is increased to 80%
+* After applying the proposed image processing pipeline, accuracy increased to 80.0%
-* Visual quality is improved, as show in the table below
+* Visual quality and detail is significantly improved

 Here are eight cherry picked unprocessed and processed images: